cezarcruz/cezarcruz.com.br/content/posts/2016-05-16-how-to-create-a-sails-js-start-app.md

 };
 ```

-In this code, &#8220;action&#8221; is the name of the endpoint.
-The endpoint will be composed by: Controller name (without &#8216;Controller&#8217;) and the action name, in our case, will be: <pre>http://localhost:1337/hello/action </pre>
+In this code, "action" is the name of the endpoint.
+The endpoint will be composed by: Controller name (without 'Controller') and the action name, in our case, will be: <pre>http://localhost:1337/hello/action </pre>

 Now you can start Sails again, but this time, it will ask you what to do with Model.
-To this example, you just need answer &#8220;2&#8221;, then, your app will start normally.
+To this example, you just need answer "2", then, your app will start normally.

 Now, go to [Hello folks.